mehmandarov/mehmandarov.github.io/_posts/2017-12-01-escaping-developer-nigthmares.markdown

 In addition to that, there are also some more specific parts that will be listed as sub-sections below.

 #### The third-party libraries
 The role of the third party libraries and their use is often forgotten and neglected when considering code and system quality.
 This is quite unfortunate as this is the part of the code that you might not be able to patch easily, and is harder to maintain compared to your own codebase.
-Here are some simple questions might help with getting a better grip on third-party libraries:
+Here are some simple questions that might help with getting a better grip on third-party libraries:

 * Do you keep track of your third-party libraries?
 * Do you regularly check if there are known issues or vulnerabilities in them?